bacontime/games-mirror/rules/othercards-regicide.md

 - A Royal is "immune" to their own suit.
     - Those cards can still be used to attack,
-    - but their suit abilities don't activate while a matching Royal is active.
+    - but suit abilities don't activate while a matching Royal is active.
+    - Jokers cancel immunity.

 ## Each Turn:

-1. **Play a card or cards onto the table.** Do one of the following and determine your *attack value*.
+1. **Play a card or cards onto the table.** Do one of the following and determine *X*.
-    - Play a single card.
-Your attack value is the rank of that card.
+    - Play a single card. *X* = the rank of that card.
-        - Aces count as 1.
         - Jacks count as 10, Queens as 15, Kings as 20.
-    - Play a matching set of low valued cards.
-Your attack value is the total sum of those cards.
+    - Play a matching set of low valued cards. *X* = the total sum of those cards.
         - The cards must be the same rank.
         - Their sum must be no greater than 10.
-        - Examples: a pair of 5s, a triplet of 3s, a quartet of 2s.
+        - Examples: a pair of 5s (10 atk), a triplet of 3s (9 atk), a quartet of 2s (8 atk).
     - Play an Ace along with any other non-joker card.
-Your attack value is 1 + the attack value of the second card.
+The Ace adds +1 to the other card's *X*.
     - Play a joker:
         - The current Royal's immunity is cancelled.
         - Skip the rest of the turn (The Royal doesn't get to attack.)
         - Choose which player takes the next turn.
-    - Or yield.
-Your attack value is 0.
+    - Or yield. *X* = 0.
         - The rest of the turn still happens.
 2. **Activate the Suit Power of the cards played.**
     - If you played multiple cards, then activate the power of each played suit.
-    - Hearts: Refill the deck.
+    - <b><span style="color:red">♥</span></b> Hearts: Refill the deck.
-        - Shuffle the discard pile.
+        1. Shuffle the discard pile.
-        - Draw [attack power] cards at random from the discard pile.
+        2. Draw *X* cards at random from the discard pile.
-        - Put those cards on the bottom of the Tavern Deck (without looking at them).
+        3. Put those cards on the bottom of the Tavern Deck (without looking at them).
-    - Diamonds: Draw cards.
+    - <b><span style="color:blue">♦</span></b> Diamonds: Draw cards.
-        - Starting with the current player, go around in clockwise order drawing cards.
+        - Starting with the current player, go around in clockwise order drawing cards until *X* cards have been drawn or hands are full.
-        - If a player is at max hand size, then skip their draw.
-        - Keep going until a total of [attack power] cards have been drawn or all players have full hands.
-    - Clubs: Shield.
+    - <b><span style="color:black">♠</span></b> Spades: Shield.
-        - The Royal's attack is reduced by [attack power].
+        - The current Royal's attack is permanently reduced by *X*.
-        - This persists until the current royal is defeated.
-    - Spades: Double the current attack's attack power.
+    - <b><span style="color:green">♣</span></b> Clubs: Double damage towards beating the royal.
 3. **Check if the Royal is Defeated.**
     - If the total attack value is > the Royal's health, then place the Royal in the discard pile.
     - If the total attack value = the Royal's health, then place the Royal on top of the Tavern deck.